 Second, only the first fragment contains the source and destination port information.
-This means the other packets will probably be dropped by firewalls or your VCN's security lists, which are typically configured to evaluate the port information.
+This means that firewalls or your VCN's security lists will probably drop the other packets, because they are typically configured to evaluate the port information.
 For fragmentation to work with your firewalls and security lists, you would have to configure them to be more permissive than usual, which is not desirable.

 The communications between any two hosts across an Internet Protocol (IP) network use packets.
 Each packet has a source and destination IP address and a payload of data.
 Every network segment between the two hosts has a Maximum Transmission Unit (MTU) that represents the number of bytes that a single packet can carry.

-Across the internet, the MTU is 1500 bytes.
+The standard internet MTU size is 1500 bytes.
 This is also true for most home networks and many corporate networks (and their Wi-Fi networks).
-Some data centers, including those for Oracle Cloud Infrastructure, have a larger MTU.
+Some data centers, including those for Oracle Cloud Infrastructure, can have a larger MTU.
 The Compute instances use an MTU of 9000 by default.
 On a Linux host, you can use the

 ifconfig command to display the MTU of the host's network connection.
 For example, here's the